showansimkhada/fin-act/guides/Linux.md

     </body>
 </table>

-Now select the each file system either fat32, swap or ext4 and select use as option and select correct file system for each partition and select mount point as /boot/efi and / for fat32 and ext4 respectively then select finish partitioning and write changes to disk and start Install the system.
-Reboot and boot into the Kali GNU/Linux GNU/Linux.
+Now select each file system, either FAT32, swap or ext4 and select use as option and select the correct file system for each partition and select mount point as /boot/efi and / for FAT32 and EXT4, respectively, then select finish partitioning and write changes to disk and start Install the system.
+Reboot and boot into Kali GNU/Linux GNU/Linux.

 [Go to table of contents](#table-of-contents)

 ## 4. Adding Linux Kernel for T2
-Follow the steps Adding the Common apt repo and Adding the Release specific apt repo and use CODENAME=testing from this [link](#https://github.com/AdityaGarg8/t2-ubuntu-repo?tab=readme-ov-file#apt-repository-for-t2-macs).
+Follow the steps: Adding the Common apt repo and Adding the Release specific apt repo, and use CODENAME=testing from this https://github.com/AdityaGarg8/t2-ubuntu-repo?tab=readme-ov-file#apt-repository-for-t2-macs.

 Now run the command

-    sudo apt install linux-t2 apple-t2-audio-config
+    sudo apt install linux-t2 t2fanrd

 [Go to table of contents](#table-of-contents)

-## 5. Install WIFI and Bluetooth firmware
+## 5. Install the Wi-Fi and Bluetooth firmware
-Follow the steps from this [link](#https://wiki.t2linux.org/guides/wifi-bluetooth/).
+Follow the steps from this link: https://wiki.t2linux.org/guides/wifi-bluetooth/.

 [Go to table of contents](#table-of-contents)

 ## 6. Edit fstab
-Run the command in macOS terminal
+Run the command in the macOS terminal

     diskutil list

-Now identify your partitions number by your allocated sizes is it's disk0s1 then replace the nvme0n1p[X] by 1 that is nvme0n1p1.
+Now identify your partition number by your allocated sizes, is it disk0s1, then replace the nvme0n1p[X] by 1, that is, nvme0n1p1.
 Do this for each partition that you have created.

 Edit the fstab and replacing /dev/XXX by nvme0n1pX where XXX and X varies for each partition.